matito8877/About-Me/README.md

 - A passionate junior fullstack developer
 - Currently learning Web Development
 - I’m currently open for an Intern or a new job opportunity
-- Playing FPS's at spare time
+- Playing FPS at spare time
 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>